sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 - **Apply before Merge**: This is the default for things like [Atlantis](https://www.runatlantis.io/).

+The difference: apply-after-merge merges the pull request first, then builds the infrastructure.
+Apply-before-merge builds the infrastructure first, while the pull request is still open, and merges automatically once that succeeds.

 I do not like apply-after-merge.
 There are a lot of ways where a `plan` can succeed but an `apply` will fail and you end up with broken configuration